joelphimes/Niger-Political-Shift-Examination/README.md

 Coss-Validation Analysis:
 - Overview: Cross-validation is a technique used to assess how a predictive model will generalize to an independent dataset.
 It involves dividing the dataset into multiple subsets and using these subsets to train and test the model iteratively.

-- MSE: On average, your model's predictions are 5.2248430324784666e+17 units squared away from the actual value.
+- MSE: On average, The model's predictions are 5.2248430324784666e+17 units squared away from the actual value.

 - RMSE: By taking the square root of the MSE, we get an error term that is in the same units as your original data.